MxFrgsn/COMP1004-Project/README.md

     Responsive Design:
     Your inputted words are shown to be corrected/incorrectlive on the words you're expected to input,shown by css styling.
-    Due to the nature of the css, while timer/difficulty options may be difficult to use, in many resolutions, the primary function is still very possible.

     Dark Mode & Light Mode:
     The application supports both based on the user's system settings.

     Viewable Performance Metrics:
-    Your WPM is stored, shown as a graph/stats screen or to be exported as a json file.
+    Your WPM is stored, shown as a graph/stats screen or to be exported and downloaded as a json file.

 __Prerequistes__

-    - Python or Visual Studio Code
+    - Latest version of Python OR Visual Studio Code
     - Python used to allow the bat file to function
     - Visual Studio Code to run the task ">Live Prievew: Start Server"
     - Visual Studio Code would require Live Preview/Live Server or a similar extension for this to work.